-{\bf Clustering on dimension-reduced data:} Since the feature size of the TDT2 data is large and in view of the fact that dimension reduction techniques can extract low-rank structure of data and improve the clustering performance, we apply the spectral clustering (SC) \cite{Spectral_2007} to the TDT2 data followed by applying the various clustering methods to the dimension-reduced data.
-In the experiment, we set $\nu = \mu = 0$ and each entry of $\Wb$ is lower (resp. upper) bounded by the minimum (resp. maximum) value of the dimension-reduced data.
+Since the feature size of the TDT2 data is large and in view of the fact that dimension reduction techniques can extract low-rank structure of data and improve the clustering performance, we apply the spectral clustering (SC) \cite{Spectral_2007} to the TDT2 data followed by applying the various clustering methods to the dimension-reduced data.
+In the experiment, we set $\mu_w = \mu_h = 0$ and each entry of $\Wb$ is lower (resp. upper) bounded by the minimum (resp. maximum) value of the dimension-reduced data.
 The experimental results are displayed in Table \ref{table: doc data after DR}.
 As observed, all methods have a great leap in the clustering performance when compared to Table \ref{table: clustering doc data}, and there is no significant performance gap between various methods.
 Nevertheless, the proposed SNCP method can provide competitive clustering results and performs best on Dataset 1, 2, and 6.
 Although the ONP-MF performs best on Dataset 3 and 5, it remains to be expensive in computation time.
 While the K-means++ gives the best performance on Dataset 4, one can see that the proposed SNCP method is only slighter worse.